-- Language and tone of voice used in the presence of Children/Young People must: (a) - provide clear direction, boost their confidence, encourage, or affirm them. i. - not be harmful to Children/Young People. ii. - (b) Relevant Persons must not use language towards or in the presence of Children/Young People that is: - i. discriminatory, racist, or sexist; - ii. derogatory, belittling, or negative, for example, by calling a Child/Young Person a 'loser' or telling them they are 'too fat'; - iii. unreasonably or unnecessarily threatening or frightening; or - profane or sexual. iv.
+- (a) Language and tone of voice used in the presence of Children/Young People must: - i. provide clear direction, boost their confidence, encourage, or affirm them. - ii. not be harmful to Children/Young People. - (b) Relevant Persons must not use language towards or in the presence of Children/Young People that is: - discriminatory, racist, or sexist; - ii. derogatory, belittling, or negative, for example, by calling a Child/Young Person a 'loser' or telling them they are 'too fat'; - iii. unreasonably or unnecessarily threatening or frightening; or - iv. profane or sexual.